lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 and where it MUST expect to receive a SCHC ACK.

   - On Retransmission Timer expiration, if Attempts is strictly less that MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC ACK REQ and MUST increment the Attempts counter.
-    * If the current window is not the last one (All-0), the SCHC ACK REQ that is sent MUST be the SCHC All-0 ACK REQ described in {{All0ACKREQ}}.
-    * If the current window is the last one (All-1), the SCHC ACK REQ that is sent MUST be the SCHC All-1 ACK REQ described in {{All1ACKREQ}}.
   - If the Retransmission Timer expires while Attempts is greater or equal to MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet